 Searches can be conducted on any key in the database; these include common choices such as "AW" for a basic 'any word' keyword search, "NW" for a 'name word' keyword search in the 'name' field, and "NA", a non-keyword based search of the 'name' field.
+A complete list of keys and their meanings can be found in Appendix [xxxx].

-There are two types of keys, keyword keys such as "NW'' - 'name word' - and non-keyword keys such as "NA'' - name .
+There are two types of keys, keyword keys such as "NW" - 'name word' - and non-keyword keys such as "NA" - name .
 Search terms entered after a keyword key may be entered in any order, while terms entered after a non-keyword key must be entered in the order they appear in the results.